 For detailed program information, see the University Bulletin.

-For admission to the graduate program in economics, a student must meet, at minimum, the general University requirements.
+For admission to the M.S. in Quantitative Economics program, a student must meet, at minimum, the general University requirements.
 International students must also meet an English Language proficiency requirement as stated in the University Requirements for International students.
 To qualify for classified status, a student must satisfy the following criteria:

 - Earn a 3.0 grade point average in an undergraduate major in economics (or equivalent);